 - Carry out electrical tests to guarantee the safe working conditions of the components.

 - Perform electrical inspections and quality control of GE Haliade H150 in its final stage.

-In Eemshaven port, our team carried out final tests to ensure the good conditions of the nacelle before sent offshore.
+In Eemshaven port, our team carried out final tests to ensure the good conditions of the nacelle before being sent offshore.

 Mechanical and Electrical Completion

 Before the commissioning phase, our team performed electrical and mechanical completion activities.
 Those consisted of the adjusting of the loop, cabling, fiber optics installation, cabling routing for the nacelle, and floor plates reattachment works.

 Commissioning of the Merkur Offshore Wind Farm